Approximate Nash equilibria in large nonconvex aggregative games: Computing -equilibria for large non-convex congestion games

 The convexification of $\Gamma$ is rather complicated to compute in the general case.
-Let us first introduce an auxiliary game which is very close to $\Gamma$ but whose convexification is easier to obtain.
+Let us first introduce an auxiliary game that is very close to $\Gamma$ whose convexification is easier to obtain.

 Fix arbitrarily $x^+_i\in \X_i$ for each player $i\in N$.
 The auxiliary game $\bGamma$ is defined as follows: the player set and each player's action set are the same as in $\Gamma$, but player $i$'s cost function is, for all $ x_i \in \X_i$ and all $x_{-i}\in \tX_{-i}$,